ahmadnazir/ahmadnazir.github.io/blog/posts/2017-02-07-trust-self-signed-certificate/post.md

 ---
-title: Trust a self-signed certificate in Debian
+title: Trust a self signed certificate in Debian
-changelog: 2017-08-01: Note about establishing trust in the browser
+changelog: "2017-08-01 Note about establishing trust in the browser"
 ---

 ## Generate a self-signed certificate